Listyo Sigit Prabowo

-Police-General Listyo Sigit Prabowo (born 5 May 1969) is an Indonesian high ranking police officer, who is currently the Chief of the Indonesian National Police (Kapolri).
-He was previously the Head of the Criminal Investigation Agency (Bareskrim), and was inaugurated by President Joko Widodo as new National Police Chief on 27 January 2021.
+Police-General Listyo Sigit Prabowo (born 5 May 1969) is an Indonesian high-ranking police officer, who is currently the Chief of the Indonesian National Police (Kapolri).
+He was previously the head of the Criminal Investigation Agency (Bareskrim) and was inaugurated by President Joko Widodo as the new National Police Chief on 27 January 2021.

 Early life and education

-Prabowo was born on 5 May 1969 in Ambon, Maluku, as the son of Sutrisno, an air force officer of Javanese descent from Yogyakarta who was posted in that city.
+Listyo was born on 5 May 1969 in Ambon, Maluku, as the son of Sutrisno, an air force officer of Javanese descent from Yogyakarta who was posted in that city.
 He graduated from the National Police Academy in 1991.
 He is married to Juliati Sapta Dewi Magdalena (Diana Listyo).
-The couple have two sons and a daughter.
+The couple has two sons and a daughter.
 He is also the second Protestant head of police in the history of Indonesia after Widodo Budidarmo.